 - Try Different Forms

 - Test Everything

 - Remember Sex Sells

-By implementing some or all of these landing page optimization strategies you will meet the expectations of your target audience and convert them into consumers and even advocates of your product or service.
+By implementing some or all of these landing page optimization strategies, you will meet the expectations of your target audience and convert them into consumers and even advocates of your product or service.

-Don’t forget that by basing your website and landing page design changes on real user data you can improve your conversion rates even more.
+Don’t forget that basing your website and landing page design changes on real user data can improve your conversion rates even more.
 Use visual data reports and recordings whenever possible to collect more information about your website visitors.

 With those strategies in place, you’re well-positioned to conquer your competition.
 We are here to help!